Visit the Newsroom

 Columbia Academy Hosts Northwest FIRST LEGO League Robotics Qualifier Competition

-In February, Columbia Adventist Academy collaborated with the North Pacific Union and Adventist Robotics to host the North Pacific FIRST LEGO League Challenge.
-Most recently hosted by Auburn Adventist Academy, the LEGO League Challenge acts as a qualifier for the international Adventist Robotics FIRST Tech Challenge competition in Orlando, Florida this spring.
+In February, teams from across the NPUC headed for Columbia Adventist Academy (CAA) for the North Pacific FIRST LEGO League Challenge.
+Collaborating with the North Pacific Union and Adventist Robotics, this was CAA's first year to host the Challenge.
+Most recently hosted by Auburn Adventist Academy, the LEGO League Challenge acts as a qualifier for the international Adventist Robotics FIRST Tech Challenge competition, which will be held in Orlando, Florida this spring.
+Seven teams participated this year, representing schools and homeschool groups from Idaho, Washington, Montana, and Oregon.

 “Each team is led by a teacher or volunteer mentor,” shared Oregon Conference VP for Education Ron Jacaban, who has been working with the program for several years.
 “It’s a multifaceted competition that goes beyond LEGO Robotics, even though that’s what gets most of the attention.
 Each year there’s a theme and a problem that the clubs get together to create a solution for.
 They do research, come up with their core values, create prototypes and presentation boards, and even get into some public speaking.
 When they get together for the LEGO Robotics competition, these teams spend the morning with judges that review their projects and ask them questions about their team and their research.
 The clubs get to respond and defend their projects – there’s so much more that they do than people usually think about.
 It’s an incredible opportunity for our kids to learn and develop skills they can take with them for the rest of their lives, and they have so much fun doing it.”